Codegn/h2o-jupyter-example/README.md

 ## II) Use docker-compose file to run a H2O container and a jupyter container that can connect to it.
 docker-compose up
+copy the jupyter url into your browser.

+you still can go to http://localhost:54321 to use h2o flow.

 when you are done:
 docker-compose down

 Note: The entrypoint in the docker-compose file for the h2o service uses -Xmx8g that set the maximum amount of memory that the java virtual machine is able to use.
-If this is not set then by default it uses 2gb
+If this is not set then by default it uses 2gb.

+The test notebook contains an AutoML example.